Ztry8/Termlib/README.md

 # ASCII-Engine
 ## Tiny engine and C11 library for terminal graphics
+### Used EGA for graphics, 8x8 EGA font on 80x43 screen.
+Used 16 colors from EGA palette.
 ![screenshot](https://github.com/Ztry8/ASCII-Engine/blob/main/screenshots/1.PNG)

 Engine based on SDL2.
 You need copy ```core.c``` and ```core.h``` files to your work directory.
-Written in VC, C11.
+Written in VC11.
 Example code of main file:
 ```
 #include "core.h"